Find out more

 If a non-conformance is not corrected within 28 days, the certification body will suspend certification.
 If an assessment finds a major non-compliance, such as a food safety issue, the suspension is immediate until evidence has been provided to the certification body that the site is now complying with the requirements of the standard.
 While a certificate is suspended, the member cannot sell any livestock or products as Red Tractor assured.

 The suspension can last up to 3 months.
-If within this time period the member fails to show that they are fully compliant, their certificate will be withdrawn and their scheme membership terminated.
+If within this time period the member fails to show that they are fully compliant, their certificate will be withdrawn and their scheme membership revoked.

 Alongside routine inspections, certification can be suspended or withdrawn if non-compliance issues raised by a third party can be fully substantiated.

-If a member fails to show that they are now fully compliant, their scheme membership will be terminated.
+If a member fails to show that they are now fully compliant, their scheme membership will be revoked.

 Alongside routine inspections, we can suspend or withdraw certification if non-compliance issues raised by a third party can be fully substantiated.